ufneurology/handbook/README.md

 ## Project Overview

 This repository contains the source code for the UF Neurology Resident Handbook, a practical living document written by and for neurology residents.
-The handbook gathers high-yield clinical notes, admission orders, consult templates (often called “dot phrases”), grading scales, and management algorithms, organized by subspecialty.
-The goal is to provide a single, easily searchable, mobile-friendly reference that residents can use on the wards or in clinic.

-The site is generated entirely from plain-text Markdown files using Quarto, an open-source publishing system designed for scientific and technical content.
-Because the source is simple Markdown, any resident can open a file, make an edit, and see the change appear on the live website after a short publishing cycle.
+The site is built with Quarto, a tool that turns simple text files into a clean, searchable website.

+It is deliberately designed as a living document.
+Content is expected to change as evidence updates, institutional protocols evolve, and residents contribute improvements.

 ## How This Site Is Built with Quarto

-Quarto is the engine that turns a collection of Markdown files into a polished website.
-Each clinical page is a `.qmd` file—ordinary Markdown with an optional YAML header at the top that supplies the page title and category.
-When you run the Quarto render command, the system reads every `.qmd` file, converts the Markdown into HTML, applies the site-wide theme and custom styles, builds the navigation bar from the project configuration, and writes the finished pages into an output folder.

-The project is configured as a “website” rather than a book or a single document.
-This means Quarto automatically creates a multi-page site with a shared navigation bar, a search box, and consistent styling across all pages.
-Features such as tabsets (used for the Modified Fisher scale examples), callout boxes, tables, and fenced code blocks for copy-paste notes are all native Quarto constructs and require no extra plugins.

-Because Quarto produces static HTML, the resulting site can be hosted anywhere.
-We chose GitHub Pages because it is free, version-controlled, and tightly integrated with the same repository that holds the source files.
+Currently the Quarto files are prepared and rendered on a computer running RStudio.
+Those files are then mirrored in this GitHub repository.
+GitHub takes the finished files and publishes them on the internet as a regular website (HTML pages).
+GitHub also makes it easy for anyone to suggest improvements or corrections by opening a ‘pull request.
+A pull request is simply a formal way to suggest a change.
+You make your edits in a separate copy of the file, then ask the maintainer to review them.
+If the changes look good, the maintainer accepts (“merges”) them into the main handbook.
+If something needs fixing, the maintainer can discuss it with you or adjust it before the change goes live.

 ## Contributing